 - the statement of comprehensive income;

 - the statement of financial position;

-- the statement of changes in equity;
+- · the statement of changes in equity;

-- · the cash flow statement; and
+- the cash flow statement;

-- the related notes 1 to 18 excluding the capital adequacy disclosures which are disclosed as unaudited within note 18.
+- the related notes 1 to 19, excluding the capital requirements disclosure which is disclosed as unaudited within note 19.

-The financial reporting framework that has been applied in their preparation is applicable law United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in their preparation is applicable law United Kingdom adopted international accounting standards and IFRS Accounting Standards as issued by the IASB.